Quick guide

 Gateway

 An element that controls the path that a process can take.
 A gateway can consolidate or split paths, or provide additional paths based on a condition or Event.
-There are four types of Gateways: Exclusive, Parallel and Event-Based.
+There are three types of Gateways: Exclusive, Parallel and Event-Based.

 I